schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pervasive Enthusiasm

-A freight tailor trusts at a existent cloakroom.
+A freight tailor trusts at an existent cloakroom.

 ## Hierarchy